apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SolarWinds charged by SEC for failing to disclose cybersecurity problems**
+**Californian Vineyard Founded by Lebanese Migrants Sells for Up to $1 Billion**

-You can read more about it [here](https://www.washingtonpost.com/national-security/2023/10/30/solarwinds-computer-breach-sec-russia/).
+You can read more about it [here](https://www.wsj.com/business/deals/treasury-wine-to-buy-luxury-producer-daou-vineyards-for-up-to-1-billion-90e7aa6e).

 ## Requirements
 - Python 3.8